Ereldev/MCUReleaseDates/README.md

 # MCUReleaseDates

-Get a list of all future Marvel Cinematic Universe (MCU) movies with details &amp; release dates
+Get a list of all future Marvel Cinematic Universe (MCU) movies / series with details &amp; release dates

 # TODO